Improving Bayesian posterior correlation analysis on Type Ia supernova luminosity evolution: Slope

 \subsection{Our Proposed Model}

 We propose our own Bayesian model to apply a principled approach to make statistical inference using a Bayesian posterior as described in Section~\ref{sec:age_posterior_inference}.
-This approach rectifies two major issues: (1) the underestimation of the slope due to uncertainties, and (2) incorrect probability density distribution assumed for the Age posterior samples as apparent in \Lee.
+This approach rectifies two major issues: (1) the underestimation of the slope due to uncertainties (regression dilution), and (2) incorrect probability density distribution assumed for the Age posterior samples as apparent in \Lee.
 Our proposed model is composed of the following linear model, likelihood, and prior components:

-where the tilde symbol ``$\sim$'' denotes the left-hand side is distributed as the right-hand side, $A^*_i$ has an informative prior modeled after its posterior GMM fitted distribution with $\vec{w}_i$ being the GMM weight vector, $\vec{\upsilon}_i$ being the GMM mean vector, and $\vec{\tau}_i$ being the GMM standard deviation vector for a the given $i$-th observation of vector size $k=3$ (the number of components in our employed GMM).
-Parameters $\slope$ and $\intercept$ are assumed with top-hat priors while $\sigma_\text{scatter}$ is a latent variable with uninformative half-normal prior since the parameter is nonnegative.
-We have set the scale parameter in the half-normal prior to be 2 such that it is large enough where about 95\% of its values are less than 4.
+where the tilde symbol ``$\sim$'' denotes that the left-hand side is distributed as the right-hand side, $A^*_i$ has an informative prior modeled after its posterior GMM fitted distribution with $\vec{w}_i$ being the GMM weight vector, $\vec{\upsilon}_i$ being the GMM mean vector, and $\vec{\tau}_i$ being the GMM standard deviation vector for the given $i$-th observation of vector size $k=3$ (the number of components in our employed GMM).
+Parameters $\intercept$ and $\slope$ are assumed with top-hat priors while $\sigma_\text{scatter}$ is a latent variable with uninformative half-normal prior since the parameter is nonnegative.
+We have set the scale parameter in the half-normal prior to be 2 such that it is sufficiently large for about 95\% of its values to be $< 4$.

 The proposed model estimates the slope using MCMC.
-We use the pyMC3 NUTS \citep{Salvatier2016} implementation resulting in a slope and intercept posterior sample of size \num{100000}, then \num{72000} after burn-in as shown in Figure~\ref{fig:corner-plot}.
+We use the pyMC3 NUTS \citep{Salvatier2016} implementation resulting in a slope and intercept posterior sample of size \num{100000}, then \num{76000} after burn-in as shown in Figure~\ref{fig:corner-plot}.
 The posterior samples for both parameters are nearly Gaussian with slight differences in the upper and lower uncertainties.
 We report the point estimate of the intercept is $0.080 \pm 0.035$\,mag and the slope is $-0.030 \pm 0.010$\,mag\,Gyr$^{-1}$.